QUICK ANSWER

 400ft wreck

 At the northernmost point of the island, you’ll find what is considered by many divers and snorkelers the ‘best shipwreck in the Caribbean’, the WWII German freighter Antilla is definitely worth a visit.
-Thanks to its closeness to the shore, this site is probably the highlight of Aruba shipwreck snorkeling.
+Thanks to its closeness to the shore, this site is probably the highlight of shipwreck snorkeling in Aruba.
 The wreck’s bottom rests in a mere 60ft, with the mast rising to 5ft, which makes it perfect for those snorkelers looking to get a history fix while on their vacation.

 The ship’s history is always interesting to hear, and Antilla shipwreck snorkeling operators are usually very knowledgeable on the topic and will happily share it with the tour.

-Although close to the beach, the site is only accessible by boat due to the boat traffic and the strong currents and rough conditions between the beach and the wreck.
+Although close to the beach, the Aruba snorkeling site is only accessible by boat due to the boat traffic and the strong currents and rough conditions between the beach and the wreck.

 The hull of the ship is now teeming with life and covered in coral and the light filtering through the shallow water gives it a tropical, yet eerie, charm.